 Everything is vague about style too.
 Elements of surrealism mix with expressionism or ideas of Chinese art.
-Likewise, sky, mountains and water are recognizable, but they only indicate, do not yet form a finished picture.
+Likewise, sky, mountains, and water are recognizable, but they only indicate, and do not yet form a finished picture.

 On the other hand, I am very satisfied with this part of another picture that I am still working on.
 That comes very close to what I have in mind.
 Quite a pleasing composition, strong and yet very sensitive in the details.

-In another attempt I wanted to include the cosmos and the stars, but still stay on earth :).
+In another attempt, I wanted to include the cosmos and the stars, but still stay on earth :).
 What came out is certainly not optimal, but there are aspects on which I want to continue.
-On the one hand, the colors are no longer as intense as on the earlier works and a welcome change.
-The exaggerated “stars” are no longer “real” and thus a decorative element that gives the whole picture much more lightness.
+On the one hand, the colors are no longer as intense as in the earlier works and are a welcome change.
+The exaggerated “stars” are no longer “real” and thus a decorative element that gives the whole picture much more light.

 The composition of the painting, the modest reluctance with the determining elements, has a certain appeal, I think.

-So also on the pile of unfinished pictures with it, with the hope that at some point I will get the great insight of how I can save the sheet with little effort.
+So also on the pile of unfinished pictures with it, with the hope that at some point I will get great insight into how I can save the sheet with little effort.